 - Sensory sensitivity (sensitive to touch, visuals, and sounds)

 - Decrease in appetite

 Some of the long-term effects of cocaine usage are more serious and can cause dangerous health complications.
-Some of these side effects are as follows.

 - Heart disease